-On behalf of the board (the "Board") of directors, I am pleased to present the annual results of China City Infrastructure Group Limited (the "Company", and together with its subsidiaries, the "Group") for the year ended 31 December 2023.
+On behalf of the board (the "Board") of directors, I am pleased to present the annual results of China City Infrastructure Group Limited (the "Company", and together with its subsidiaries, the "Group") for the year ended 31 December 2024.

-Facing the rapid evolution of the global risks landscape the real estate industry in China has been adversely affected by the challenging environment.
+China's economy and its property sector continued a gradual process of adjustment, the operating environment remained extremely challenging.
 The Group has been prudent in its investment in real estate business in recent years.
 At the same time, the Group strives to reduce operating expenses, optimises our capital structure and business portfolio in order to continuously improve our financial position.
-Looking forward to 2024, the Group will develop with prudence and actively seek potential development opportunities so as to expand the Group's main businesses, including real estate business and infrastructure business.
+Looking forward to 2025, the Group will develop with prudence and actively seek potential development opportunities.
+The Group will be more cautious in its investment decisions and funding arrangements.